 Capacity: 100

 Description: Buxton Brewery Tap House opened its doors in 2013.
-The bar has 16 kegs taps and 2 task taps, each one dedicated to berr from the local Buxton Brewery.
-It also stocks a wide selection of artisan wines and spirits and a varierty of hot drinks.
+The bar has 14 kegs taps and 4 cask taps, each one dedicated to beer from the local Buxton Brewery.
+It also stocks a wide selection of wines, cockails, spirits and a variety of hot and soft drinks.

-Additional Infofmation: Buxton Brewery Tap House has a big open space with floor to ceiling, street side windows.
+Additional Information: Buxton Brewery Tap House has a big open space with floor to ceiling, street side windows.
 To the rear of the building there are also large french windows that look out towards the Crescent Hotel.
-It will suit as a great environment for live music and can cater for large-ish musical acts.
-Food is served until 9pm, therefore we request live music acts begin after the dinner service - approximately 9.30pm.
+It will suit as a great environment for live music and can cater for large-ish musical acts - 4 band members maximum.
+Our kitchen reopened in September 2023 so we offer a range of burgers, small plates and sandwiches from 12pm-9pm.
+No need to book.

 Please note, we are a non-ticketed venue.
-Visits warmly welcomed.
+Visits are warmly welcomed.

 Accessibility: Wheelchair accessible